-METHODS: In 2014, a one-year advanced practice providers clinical fellowship in hospital medicine was established.
-Working one-on-one with an experienced hospitalist faculty member, the fellows evaluate and manage patients.
-The program consists of 80% clinical experience, in the inpatient setting, and 20% didactic instruction.
+In 2014, a one year APP clinical fellowship in hospital medicine was started.
+The fellows evaluate and manage patients working one-on-one with an experienced hospitalist faculty member.
+The program consists of 80% clinical experience in the inpatient setting and 20% didactic instruction (Table 1).
 Up to four fellows are accepted each year and are eligible for hire after training if vacancies exist.
 The program is cost neutral and was financed by downsizing, through attrition, two physician FTEs.
 Four APP fellows’ salaries are the equivalent of two entry-level hospitalist physicians’ salaries at JHBMC.
 The annual salary for an APP fellow is $69,000.